auth0/docs/articles/anomaly-detection/index.md

 #### Actions

 * Notify dashboard administrator(s).
-* Block suspicious addresses.
+* Block suspicious addresses for 15 minutes.

 If this block is triggered, additional access attempts are released one-at-a-time over the course of 24 hours until 100 attempts are allocated.
 This results in approximately 1 additional attempt every 15 minutes.

 Auth0 emails the dashboard administrator(s) when this block is triggered.
 Within this email there's a link the owner can click on to remove the block.

-### Restrictions Regarding Brute-Force Protection
+### Restrictions and limitations

 Both of these anomaly types depend on the IP address of the user.
 Because of this, the following use cases are *not* supported: